galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 Once we have information about the community structure (OTUs with taxonomic structure), we can do more analysis on it: estimation of the diversity of micro-organism, comparison fo diversity between samples, analysis of populations, ...
 We will not detail such analyses here but you follow our tutorials on amplicon data analyses to learn about them.

-# Whole-genome sequencing data
+# Whole-genome shotgun data

 In the previous section, we see how to analyze amplicon data to extract the community structure.
-Such information can also be extracted from whole-genome sequencing (WGS) metagenomic data.
+Such information can also be extracted from whole-genome shotgun (WGS) metagenomic data.

 In WGS data, full genomes of the micro-organisms in the environment are sequenced (not only the 16S or 18S).
 We can then have access to the rRNA (only a small part of the genomes), but also to the genes of the micro-organisms.
 Using this information, we can try to answer to questions "What are the micro-organisms doing?" in addition to the question "What micro-organisms are present?".